climate-tech-handbook/climate-tech-handbook/docs/about/index.md

 1. [Job seekers](../career-guide) in Climate Tech

-2. Startup founders and leaders
+2. Startup funders, founders, and leaders

-3. Investors

-4. Academic researchers

 We value: